InfinityWallet/InfinityProtocol/README.md

 - Gamification: Integrating new ways to earn rewards such as NFT's, achievements, trading battles, competitions and much more.

-- Yeild Farming: Earn yeild by providing liquidity into specific pools to be rewarded.
+- Yield Farming: Earn yield by providing liquidity into specific pools to be rewarded.

 - Decentralised Index's: Decentralized governed indexs fully on the blockchain, allowing to easily diverisfy across a wide range of cryptocurrencies in seconds.